Last Modified: 04 Mar 2014

 16 Breakfasts, 3 Lunches, 6 Dinners

-Public bus, Trishaw, Van, Private minibus, Overnight sleeper train, Kanchanaburi Day Tour - TTKK, Kanchanaburi Train Station - Takilen Train Station - TTKK, Sammlaw (cycle rickshaw)
+Trishaw, Public bus, Van, Kanchanaburi Day Tour - TTKK, Private minibus, Kanchanaburi Train Station - Takilen Train Station - TTKK, Sammlaw (cycle rickshaw), Overnight sleeper train

 All Intrepid group trips are accompanied by one of our group leaders.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other group leaders.